Vision Requirements for DOT Physical Exams

 Here are the primary vision requirements for DOT physical exams:

 - Eyeglass wearers must provide evidence of refractive power not exceeding +/- 5.00 diopters in either eye or a combined total of 6.00 diopters, if both eyes are tested together.

 - Color vision must be sufficient to distinguish colors on the Ishihara Test Plates.

 - Near visual acuity (with or without corrective lenses) must be at least 20/40 or better in each eye, separately and before any field tests .

-- Field of vision must have a minimum horizontal diameter of 140 degrees in each eye; there should also be no defects greater than 25 degrees within the central 40 degree area.
+- The field of vision must have a minimum horizontal diameter of 140 degrees in each eye; no defects should be more significant than 25 degrees within the central 40-degree area.

 What Are More Vision Requirements of the DOT’s Physical Exams?

 - Must have at least 20/40 vision in each eye, with or without corrective lenses